yogeshwankhede007/PerformanceTestWithK6/README.md

 # Performance Testing Framework with K6

-A comprehensive performance testing framework using K6, following industry best practices and MAANG company standards.
+A comprehensive performance testing framework using K6, following industry best practices and standards.

 ## Project Structure